chasem91/Fbclone/README.md

 ### Description
 Fbclone is a social networking platform inspired by Facebook.
-It implements SPA architecture with a React/Redux frontend and AJAX requests to a JSON API supporting by Rails.
+It implements SPA architecture with a React/Redux frontend and Ajax requests to a JSON API supported by Rails.
 User authentication is provided with the BCrypt ruby gem to store salted and hashed passwords.
-ActiveRecord queries are minimized by fetching all user related data at login with a single query.
+ActiveRecord queries are minimized by fetching all user-related data upon login with single query.
 The live chat feature uses bi-directional functionality via WebSockets with the help of Pusher.

 ### Features Overview
 - [ ] User Authentication